inomuh/docs/matlab-lidar.rst

 	% ROS initilization
 	rosinit('192.168.3.16')

-	% Create an instance of the ExampleHelperTurtleBotCommunicator class,
+	% Create an instance of the evarobotCommunicator class,
 	% which allows for easy control of the evarobot evarobot = evarobotCommunicator();